Ultimate-Uno/rules/README.md

 (CHANCE EFFECT) - A field effect that requires a dice roll to function, defined by the dice emblem.

+(MARTYRDOM EFFECT) - A field effect that has a second effect when destoryed or replaced.

+(PERMANENT EFFECT) - A field effect that stays in play until a table clearing card like [Recirculation](https://github.com/Ultimate-Uno/rules/blob/main/CARDS.md#super-rare-3-mana) or [Magic Bonfire](https://github.com/Ultimate-Uno/rules/blob/main/CARDS.md#secret-rare-5-mana).
+Only other Permanent field effects can replace them.

 * Special Parts - On their own, they are useless, but when paired with their counterparts, they can do some serious damage.
 The only use of this type is the Exodia clone, or formally known as The Ultimate Wild.
 Collect all 5 parts, pay 5 mana, and you win.

 * Penalty Cards - When drawn, the effect immediately activates, usually causing the player to draw from a dice roll.
 This is why you can choose to draw a magic card!